Nabavi2/Titan-App/README.md

 # Titan-App

-This is an Crypto application that it's UI developed with React Native, React Native element
+This is an Crypto application that it's UI developed with React Native && React Native element and It's backend is base of Blockchain.(Web3)